thiaagodev/thiaagodev/README.md

   </a>
 </p>

-  I am currently studying and using technologies related to Javascript, such as NodeJS, ReactJS, React Native and Typescript.
-I also have knowledge in SQL database and basic knowledge in non-relational database with MongoDB.
+  I am studying and using the ecosystem of NodeJS, ReactJS, React Native and Typescript technologies.
+I study Full Stack development, but my strong point is Backend with Nodejs and Express, I also have knowledge in SQL database (PostgreSQL and MySQL) and basic knowledge in non-relational database with MongoDB.

+My main language: Javascript.

+Formation: Technical course in Systems Development by ETEC.

 <p align="center">
     <img src="https://devicon.dev/devicon.git/icons/javascript/javascript-original.svg" alt="javascript"  width="20 "height="20"/>